MindfulMichaelJames/ProtegeDLAxiomPlugin/ReadMe.md

 Ensure that you have Protege 5.5.0 installed (although older versions should still work).

 ### Instructions
-Click [here](https://github.com/MindfulMichaelJames/ProtegeDLAxiomPlugin/blob/master/target/dl-render-2.0.jar) to download the JAR plugin and put it in the "plugins" folder of your Protégé installation.
+1. Click [here](https://github.com/MindfulMichaelJames/ProtegeDLAxiomPlugin/blob/master/target/dl-render-2.0.jar) to download the JAR plugin and put it in the "plugins" folder of your Protégé installation.
+2. Launch Protégé
+3. Go to Window>View>Class Views > DL Axiom Renderer
+4. Drop the plugin in a window slot

 ## To build from source: